TheTrueBark/TyranidScreeps2.0/docs/hivemind.md

 ```

 This lightweight decision layer can be expanded with more complex strategies
 over time.
-It currently also performs a basic spawn evaluation: if a colony
+If a colony has no creeps, the HiveMind queues a `spawnBootstrap`
-has no creeps the HiveMind queues a `spawnBootstrap` task.
-It will also request
+task.
+Miner spawns are determined dynamically based on room energy capacity and
-enough miner creeps for each energy source in the room.
+the number of available mining positions.